AwesomeCreator44/WordlePython/README.md

 First, the user chooses a number from 2-12, which will be the length of the words given to them.
 They can then choose the difficulty:

-  1 is easy - basically just normal wordle (unfinished) 2 is moderate - wordle but you only get told the number of letters in common which are both already in the correct places and which aren't as seperate counts (unfinished)
+  1 is easy - basically just normal wordle (unfinished)

+  2 is moderate - wordle but you only get told the number of letters in common which are both already in the correct places and aren't in the right place as seperate counts (unfinished)

   3 is hard - wordle but you only get told the number of letters in common which are already in the correct places